Learn About Being a Software Engineer

 Oracle Certified Associate and Oracle Certified Professional (OCA and OCP).
 Oracle certifications are highly desirable in the IT industry.
 You can complete the OCA and OCP certifications in a specific Oracle product or technology.
 You need to complete the OCA certificate before you can take the OCP exam.
 You will need to renew these certifications to ensure you stay updated on any releases.

 Microsoft Certified Solutions Developer (MCSD): App Builder.
 The MCSD certification consists of a number of exams that test you on various aspects of Microsoft technologies.
-Before you can take an MCSD certificate exam, you need to earn Microsoft Certified Solutions Associate (MCSA) certificates.
+Before you can take an MCSD certificate exam, you need to earn a Microsoft Certified Solutions Associate (MCSA) certificate.
 You can then test to become certified in one of a number of subject areas to earn the MCSD: App Builder certification.
 These areas include Software Testing with Visual Studio and Universal Windows Platform.
 To stay current, you need to renew this certification every two years.

 Certified Secure Software Lifecycle Professional (CSSLP).
 Offered by the International Information Systems Security Certification Consortium, the CSSLP certification focuses on application security, training technical professionals to identify software vulnerabilities, risks and compliance issues.
 There are eight areas covered by CSSLP, including Secure Software Concepts, Software Design, Secure Software Training and Supply Chain and Software Acquisition.
 The CSSLP certification is valid for three years.